-The Massachusetts Department of Mental Retardation (MA DMR) reviews the causes and circumstances of the death of individuals who receive DMR supports through an established process for death reporting and mortality reviews similar to the CT DDS.
+The Massachusetts Department of Developmental Services (MA DDS) reviews the causes and circumstances of the death of individuals who receive DDS supports through an established process for death reporting and mortality reviews similar to the CT DDS.
 As part of this effort the University of Massachusetts Medical School, E.K.
 Shriver Center, Center for Developmental Disabilities Evaluation and Research (CDDER) has prepared annual reports on mortality within this population of Massachusetts citizens since the year 2000.
-The Massachusetts DMR report represents population and mortality information for the period between January and December of 2007.
+The Massachusetts DDS report represents population and mortality information for the period between January and December of 2007.

-OF NOTE: In this section mortality data for the MA DMR will be presented with data from CT DDS.
-Since some of the CT DDS mortality statistics include children and MA DMR data does not, this will be noted in this section when making comparisons.
-It should be noted that the Massachusetts DMR system, although larger, is very similar to Connecticut's (e.g., population served, type of services and supports, organization).
-It is therefore important that readers exercise caution when reviewing comparative information.
-Direct comparisons of specific data should not be made.
+OF NOTE: In this section mortality data for the MA DDS will be presented with data from CT DDS.
+Since some of the CT DDS mortality statistics include children and MA DDS data does not, this will be noted in this section when making comparisons.
+It should be noted that the Massachusetts DDS system, although larger, is very similar to Connecticut's (e.g., population served, type of services and supports, organization).
+It is important that readers exercise caution when reviewing comparative information.